 3 – Clean Regularly and From the Top Down

-No matter what the cleaning guidelines are for your particular model, always clean from the top down.
+No matter the cleaning guidelines for your particular model, always clean from the top down.
 If you clean from the bottom up, debris from the top will fall down and dirty up the areas of your RV you just worked so hard to polish.

 Keep Your RV Covered and Protected From Sunlight

-If you don’t have a way to keep your RV away from the elements, do what you can to protect it from the damaging effects of too much sunlight.
+If you don’t have a way to keep your RV away from the elements, do what you can protect it from the damaging effects of too much sunlight.
 Sun rays can cause your RV’s finish and decals to fade, leading to a rough, worn-down appearance.
 Your roof is especially vulnerable since it’s most directly exposed to sun beams, and too much exposure can cause materials like rubber to dry out and crack.
-Additionally, UV rays entering through your windows can also cause your interior paint to fade.
+UV rays entering through your windows can also cause your interior paint to fade.